p44v9n/ko-stack-trainer/README.md

 ## Bugs
 - (Minor) fouc on load
-- (Minor) the 'cheat sheet' is hardcoded, would be better to generate from selected stack
+- (Minor) ~the 'cheat sheet' is hardcoded, would be better to generate from selected stack~ use symbols on cheat sheet for suits

 ## Features to add
 - Minimal progres bar